Don’t Get Left Behind

 Reducing waste or streamlining your waste is another actionable and often easy way to green your business.
-For instance, going paperless not only reduces your business’s paper consumption, but it will also reduce the use and need of ink cartridges and enable you to replace printers less often or possibly not at all.
+For instance, going paperless not only reduces your business’s paper consumption but will also reduce the use and need of ink cartridges and enable you to replace printers less often or possibly not at all.

-Ink cartridges and equipment like printers can be hard to recycle, but if your business has a significantly diminished need you will generate less of this waste.
+Ink cartridges and equipment like printers can be hard to recycle, but if your business has a significantly diminished need, you will generate less of this waste.

 A grocery store in Vancouver, British Columbia, Nada, sells items without packaging.
-Shoppers bring containers, borrow sanitized containers or purchase containers from the store.
+Shoppers bring containers, borrow sanitized containers, or purchase containers from the store.
 Either way, everything is weighed and tagged before the customers begin to shop.